PhiStCZ/mailtrain/README.md

 - *sandbox* - This is an endpoint not directly visible to a user.
 It is used to host WYSIWYG template editors.
 - *public* - This is an endpoint for subscribers.
 It is used to host subscription management forms, files and archive.

+Mailtrain also uses the IVIS framework, which creates its own two public URL endpoints, with their function as follows:
+- *trusted* - This is the main endpoint for IVIS' UI where logged-in users manage IVIS entities.
+It does not need to be used for Mailtrain to function properly.
+- *sandbox* - This is an endpoint not directly visible to a user.
+It is used to host visualizations which are then displayed from Mailtrain's trusted web pages.

-The recommended deployment of Mailtrain would use 3 DNS entries that all points to the **same** IP address.
+The recommended deployment of Mailtrain would use 5 DNS entries that all point to the **same** IP address.
 For example as follows:
 - *lists.example.com* - public endpoint (A record `lists` under `example.com` domain)
 - *mailtrain.example.com* - trusted endpoint (CNAME record `mailtrain` under `example.com` domain that points to `lists`)
 - *sbox-mailtrain.example.com* - sandbox endpoint (CNAME record `sbox-mailtrain` under `example.com` domain that points to `lists`)
+- *ivis.example.com* - trusted endpoint (CNAME record `ivis` under `example.com` domain that points to `lists`)
+- *sbox-ivis.example.com* - sandbox endpoint (CNAME record `sbox-ivis` under `example.com` domain that points to `lists`)

 ### Installation on fresh CentOS 7 or Ubuntu 18.04 LTS (public website secured by SSL)